PeterWong327/study-guide-notes/javascript.md

 - What arguments does the Promise object take?
+  - The Promise object takes two arguments that are functions (pre-defined): 'resolve' and 'reject'.

 - What arguments does the resolve function take?
+  - The resolve function takes one argument ('value'), which is returned when the resolve function is called after the Promise resolves.

 - What arguments does .then take? explain .then in the context of the callback queue.
+  - '.then' takes in up to 2 functions as arguments: the first function is run when the Promise is resolved and the function receives the result.
+The second function is run when the Promise is rejected and it receives the error.
+The functions in '.then' are put into a callback queue and it only runs when all the code on the lines below the '.then' have finished executing.